 Where do we start?
 Core77’s Afterlife: An Essential Guide To Design For Disassembly lays out a thoughtful and detailed roadmap, well worth reading.

 Given environmental and cost constraints, our challenge is as much product de-creation as it is creation.
 And DfD strategies are applied throughout the entire design cycle; designers will need to educate the team, discover waste, set goals, create solutions, and then monitor results through production, release, use, and end-of-life.

 Economically and environmentally, the gains from efficient design processes and resource use/reuse are also pushing the pendulum.
 Germany is taking a leading role in DfD in the EU and Japan will likely lead Asia.
 I hope we here in the US will also step up and take a leading role.

 So, let’s say thanks to and support those product designers who are keeping us end-of-product-life-cycle hackers, tinkerers, fixers and “repurposers” in mind at the start of the design cycle.
 The environment and the economy will say thanks too.

 Here are a few recent examples of DfD I’ve run across lately:

-- iFixit.com has released a fantastic Self-Repair Manifesto (There’s one hanging in my workshop!)
+- iFixit.com has released a fantastic printable Self-Repair Manifesto (There’s one hanging in my workshop!)

-- Disassembly is one of the stated goals of Herman Miller’s Design for the Environment initiative.
+- Disassembly is one of the stated goals of Herman Miller’s Design for the Environment and Sustainability initiatives.

 - Xerox works to “to maximize the end-of-life potential of parts by emphasizing easy disassembly, durability, reuse, and recycling” of its printers.
-(Source: EPA report)
+(Source: EPA report [PDF])

 - RedWing Shoes designs for reuse.
 Video of how they do it